xtdb/xtdb/docs/phase_2.md

 case is to add it as a post processing layer, removing tuples containing entities or data the user is not allowed to see.

+Deciding what a user can see might itself require a query, as this information, like provenance could be stored as system entities.

 #### Sharding

 At the moment we assume that all data can fit in a single `tx-topic`